kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 - [] Alpha-implementation as described above
 - [] E2e testing of traces
 - [] User-facing documentation
+- [] Tracing must not increase the number of requests to the APIServer

 Beta

 - [] Security Review, including threat model
-- [] Tracing must not increase the number of requests to the APIServer
 - [] Deployment review including whether the [OC Agent](https://github.com/census-instrumentation/opencensus-service#opencensus-agent) is a required component
 - [] Benchmark kubernetes components using tracing, and determine resource requirements and scaling for any additional required components (e.g. OC Agent).
-- [] Move trace context creation in-tree, and remove the need for an admission webhook.

 GA

+- [] Versioning for span naming and backwards-compatibility guarantees

 ## Implementation History